ANTIAIRCRAFT GUNS PART 3:

 Finnish use: Few captured in Civil War of 1918.
 These guns were the starting-point of antiaircraft units in Finland.

-Imperial Russian Navy had adopted 75-mm Canet gun to its use in 1891.
-During World War 1 antiaircraft guns were needed and Russians considered 75-mm Canet guns basically suitable as a static anti-aircraft guns.
-However, existing mounts didn't give enough elevation, so new Meller-mount (named after its developer Captain Meller) was designed for antiaircraft-use.
-First guns with Meller mount were delivered in autumn - winter of 1914.
-In Russia/Soviet Union 75-mm Zenit-Meller antiaircraft-guns were manufactured until late 1920's and presumably some were still used in World War 2.
+Imperial Russian Navy had acquired blueprints for 75-mm Canet naval/coastal gun in year 1891.
+The gun was manufactured in very large numbers for Russian Navy and saw also use as coastal gun.
+During World War 1 antiaircraft guns were needed and Russians considered 75-mm Canet guns basically suitable as a fixed anti-aircraft guns.
+However, their existing gun mount designs did not allow enough elevation for this sort of use.
+So new Meller-mount (named after its developer Captain Meller) was designed for the purpose.
+75-mm Zenit-Meller antiaircraft-guns were manufactured in Russia/Soviet Union until late 1920's and presumably some were still used during World War 2.

-The Finns captured few of these guns in Civil War of 1918.
+The Finns captured about two dozen of these guns in Civil War of 1918.
 The unofficial starting point of antiaircraft artillery practices in Finnish Armed forces started from Captain Åke Törnroos of Finnish coastal artillery taking command of coastal fort in Kuivasaari Island outside Helsinki.
-In Kuivasaari Island he noticed two 75-mm Zenit-Meller coastal guns that Russians had left behind there in 1918 and got interested about them.
+While commanding this coastal fort he noted two 75-mm Zenit-Meller coastal guns that Russians had left behind on the island in 1918 and got interested about them.
 Finnish military knew that the guns been intended for shooting zeppelin and aircraft, but not much else.
-At that time Finnish military didn't have antiaircraft weapons or methods for shooting air targets.
-This got Captain Törnroos excited, the idea of having two weapons but no information how to use them simply didn't suite for him.
-Törnroos started gathering information from all possible sources, combining the information with his own mathematical skills he developed the first rudimentary method for shooting air targets and tested it with the guns.
-Soon he got support from Väinö Valve, who was Commander of Coastal Artillery at that time.
+At that time Finnish military did not yet have antiaircraft weapons or methods for shooting air targets.
+This got Captain Törnroos excited, the idea of having two weapons but no information how to use them simply did not suite for him.
+He started gathering information from all possible sources.
+Combining the information with his own mathematical skills he developed the first rudimentary method for shooting air targets and tested it with the guns.
+Soon he got support from Väinö Valve, who was commander of coastal artillery at that time.
 This was the starting point for developing antiaircraft-weaponry and methods for shooting air targets in Finnish Coastal Artillery and later lead to establishing of first Finnish antiaircraft-artillery units.
 In 1920's Finnish Coastal Artillery had 18 of these guns and Navy had 10.
-The guns saw some use against air targets also during World War 2, but their main influence to history was to be weapons, which started development of antiaircraft-warfare in Finland.
+The guns saw some use against air targets also during World War 2, but their main influence in Finnish military history was to be weapons, which started the development of antiaircraft-warfare in Finland.

 75 ItK/97-14 P, Puteaux